Persona-Assigned Large Language Models Exhibit Human-Like Motivated Reasoning: Results

 Taken together, similar to previous studies on personas \cite{Kamruzzaman2024-my, Salewski2023-fn, Gupta2023-hx}, this suggests that the effect of personas for different models is inconsistent, and the persona-specific differences from the baseline are not necessarily reflective of human susceptibility patterns, but could potentially be attributed to training data bias or fine-tuning.
 We note that aggregate values for \textit{Baseline} across all models (i.e. no persona prompting) are comparable to the human subject study by \citet{Roozenbeek2022-qi} (refer to Appendix \textsection \ref{human_v_llm} for details).

 Next, to understand how AOT or myside bias (taken as a proxy for motivated reasoning) and CRT (a proxy for analytical reasoning) affect VDA, we fit equations \ref{vda_baseline_lmm} and \ref{vda_persona_lmm} for the baseline models and persona-assigned models, respectively.
-The fixed effects coefficients for equations \ref{vda_baseline_lmm} and \ref{vda_persona_lmm} are shown in Tables \ref{fixed_effects_vda_baseline} and \ref{fixed_effects_vda}, respectively. \textbf{Motivated Reasoning Better Predicts Veracity Discernment Than Analytical Reasoning.} First, we find that neither AOT nor CRT are significant predictors for VDA for the baseline models (Table \ref{fixed_effects_vda_baseline}).
+The fixed effects coefficients for equations \ref{vda_baseline_lmm} and \ref{vda_persona_lmm} are shown in Tables \ref{fixed_effects_vda_baseline} and \ref{fixed_effects_vda}, respectively. \textbf{Motivated Reasoning is a Significant Predictor of Veracity Discernment.} First, we find that neither AOT nor CRT are significant predictors for VDA for the baseline models (Table \ref{fixed_effects_vda_baseline}).
 Surprisingly, CRT fails to have a statistically significant impact on VDA for persona-assigned models too (Table \ref{fixed_effects_vda}).
 This is contrary to human-subjects experiments \cite{roozenbeek2020susceptibility, Roozenbeek2022-qi, pennycook2019lazy, Sultan2024-sl}, where CRT has a statistically significant positive impact on veracity discernment.
 Instead, for the persona-assigned models, we find that AOT has a significant positive, albeit modest, impact on VDA, implying that for persona-assigned models, motivated reasoning is a better predictor of veracity discernment than analytical reasoning.

-\textbf{Model Confidence is the Best Predictor for Veracity Discernment.} Interestingly, we find that the model's confidence in correctly assessing veracity is the best predictor for veracity discernment across all models and persona configurations.
+Interestingly, we find that the model's confidence in correctly assessing veracity is the best predictor for veracity discernment across all models and persona configurations.
 This is in line with prior studies \cite{Lampinen2024-om} that have found that LLMs tend to be most confident when giving correct answers, i.e. they are well calibrated \cite{kadavath2022language}.
-It should be noted that this differs from human-subject experiments, where overconfidence is negatively correlated with news judgments \cite{Lyons2021-ng}.